 - Remove food and water sources: Scorpions are attracted to areas with food and water, so it is important to remove any sources of food or water near the house, such as pet dishes and bird feeders.

 - Hire a professional pest control service: Hiring a professional pest control service can help to eliminate scorpions and prevent future infestations.
-The pest control company can also provide recommendations on how to keep scorpions out of the home.
+The pest control company can also provide inspections and recommendations on how to keep scorpions and other pests out of the home.

 By following these steps, homeowners can reduce the risk of scorpion encounters and keep their homes safe from these venomous pests.